top of page

 (2) Tell them EARLY

-When communicating a price increase to customers, tell them early.
+When communicating a customer price increase, it's essential to tell them early.
 I generally recommend at least a month's notice, but for businesses that issue invoices you also need to take into consideration your billing cycle.

-Ideally you want to notify your customer one cycle before the change comes into effect.
-While each business is different, as a general rule, below is a guide as to how early you should notify your customers.
+Ideally, you want to notify your customer one payment cycle before the change comes into effect.
+While each business is different, the below is a great guide to get you started.

 Billing cycle